WarreKiekens/Netfilter/README.md

 ## Protection against ping flooding
-You hav 2 options to defend against ping flooding:
+You have 2 options to defend against ping flooding:
 Remark: In a few cases there is a drop all statement at the end, ALL packets get denied by default if we haven't allowed them yet.
 - Disable ping-packets:
   ```bash